Download an Easy-to-Read Booklet

 We’re here to help.
 Read on to find some tips and hints on how to talk to kids about tough topics.

 Talking to kids about tough topics is one of the hardest things educators and parents have to do.
-Whether kids have questions about today’s terror events around the globe, yesterday’s terrorism on American soil, war, racism, poverty, drugs, or something else, we need to be clear, safe, and thorough when offering up answers.
+Whether kids have questions about the pandemic, racial tension, terror events around the globe, class inequality, drugs, or something else, we need to be clear, safe, and thorough when offering up answers.

 And above all, we must be truthful, while remembering that “I don’t know, let’s find out together” is a perfectly acceptable thing to say.